danbev/migrate/README.md

 The artifact produced will be located in _target/libs_.

+## Starting AS7

+    ./standalone.sh --server-config=standalone-preview.xml

 ## Deploying
-There are various ways to deploy to JBoss AS7, Command Line Interface (CLI), Web Console (HTTP API), Java API, file system deployment.
+There are various ways to deploy to JBoss AS7:

+* Command Line Interface (CLI)
+* Web Console (HTTP API)
+* Java API
+* File system deployment

 For this example we will be using the file system deploy method.

-But first, we need to start JBoss AS 7:

-    ./standalone.sh --server-config=standalone-preview.xml

-Next, deploy the migrate.ear:

     cp target/lib/migrate.ear /path/to/as7/standalone/deployments

 ### Deploying the JMS queue
 This example application uses a JMS queue which needs to added to AS7.
 In previous versions of JBoss AS one could package a queue definition file with the deployment and it would be deployed with the application.
 The example application does contain such a file but this is when for deploying